-- Forsyth Family Voices, a new community engagement initiative that trained service providers to develop common survey instruments and interview over 600 parents and caregivers (largely low-income and of color) about what families need to help their children succeed and the skills and energy that they have to offer.
+- Forsyth Family Voices, a collaborative approach to family engagement that trained service providers to develop common survey instruments and interview over 600 parents and caregivers (largely low-income and of color) about what families need to help their children succeed and the skills and energy that they have to offer.
 Unique in its cross-agency approach, this effort also built the capacity of local agencies to incorporate family voice into their work in an ongoing way.
 The effort also stressed outreach into the Latino community, which is traditionally under-counted and overlooked in the County.
 Learn more about our approach by reading The Engagement Imperative.

-- The Early Childhood Service System Analysis, conducted in partnership with Forsyth Futures, involved in-depth interviews of all local early childhood programs and created a comprehensive map of services that impact early childhood development.
+- The Early Childhood Service System Analysis, conducted in partnership with Forsyth Futures, used in-depth interviews of all local early childhood programs to create a comprehensive map of services that affect early childhood development.
 This analysis has allowed the Trust and the broader community to understand systems gaps and opportunities for alignment.
 Learn more by reading the 2017 ECSSA report.

-- A Family, Friend and Neighbor Care Study surveyed over 1,200 parents and over 300 caregivers to learn more about informal child care arrangements in Forsyth County, because only 34% of young children in the County are enrolled in licensed and regulated care, and these perspectives have better positioned the Trust and other community partners to strengthen supports for FFN caregivers and create a more holistic child care ecosystem in Forsyth County.
+- The Family, Friend and Neighbor (FFN) Care Study surveyed over 1,200 parents and over 300 caregivers to learn more about informal child care arrangements in Forsyth County.
+Only a third of young children in the county are enrolled in licensed and regulated care, and these perspectives have better positioned the Trust and other community partners to strengthen supports for FFN caregivers and create a more holistic child care ecosystem in Forsyth County.
 Learn more by reading the 2018 FFN report.

-- Facilitation of a collaborative design process with system leaders towards a strong screening and referral system, so that parents can be well connected to the range of supports that children need.
+- Facilitating a collaborative design process with system leaders toward a strong screening and referral system so parents could be well connected to the range of supports that children need.

-- Ongoing efforts to deepen program and system alignment, including the advancement of Forsyth Connects (modeled after Family Connects) and universal Pre-K.
+- Ongoing efforts to deepen program and system alignment, including the advancement of universal postpartum home visiting (Family Connects) and universal Pre-K.